custom-components/breaking_changes/README.md

 _Component to show potential breaking_changes in the current published version based on your loaded components._

+## How it works.

+This uses [https://hachanges.halfdecent.io/](https://hachanges.halfdecent.io/) to get the breaking changes.
+[`hachanges`][hachanges] is a website I made a couple of months before this to serve as an easy registry of breaking changes.

+[`hachanges`][hachanges] uses web scraping on the blogpost for the release that it tries to show, and determine which breaking change to list.

 **This component will set up the following platforms.**

 Platform | Description